Overnight Trips from Las Vegas

 The Grand Canyon north rim is a longer journey but the road trip could be combined with visits to other places on this list.
 If you’d prefer an organized tour from Las Vegas or another city, check these offerings below from Get Your Guide.

 • Flagstaff, Arizona is a small city in the high desert with a special charm.
 It is one of the best cities to visit near Las Vegas.
 You can even do a guided tour of the Grand Canyon from your lodgings in Flagstaff.
 Flagstaff could make a great destination when the weather is hot in Vegas as it is the high desert and thus enjoys cooler temperatures.
 This charming town also makes a great home base for exploring nearby National and State Parks.
 Explore Coconino National Forest or Walnut Canyon National Monument.
-Several tours and adventures leave from here including a tour of Monument Valley and this Colorado River float trip.
+Several tours and adventures leave from here including a tour of Monument Valley and this Colorado River rafting trip.

 Because Flagstaff has cooler temperatures and lots of fun activities, lodgings can get pricey and book up fast.
 Check here to compare lodging prices and availability for your trip.